-In today’s job search competition, an applicant without any skills at all will most probably be left out in the cold.
-The continued development of workplace technology brings new set of personal skills.
+In today’s job market, an applicant without any skills at all will most probably be left out in the cold.
+The continued development of workplace technology brings a new set of personal skills.
 Applicants are expected to have them and should appear in his/her resume.

-Not very long ago, having computer skills like Word and Excel and surfing are an edge over other applicants.
-Now, these skills are becoming universal and can be easily practiced or achieved.
+Not very long ago, having computer skills like Word and Excel and surfing is an edge over other hopefuls.
+Now, these skills are becoming universal and one can learn or acquire them easily.

-In addition to the basic computer know-hows required in most professions nowadays, here are the top skills you should include in your resume (depending on the type of work you seek) that can easily capture the interest of hiring managers:
+In addition to the basic computer know-how most professions require these days, here are the top skills you should include in your resume.
+Depending on the type of work you seek, these skills can simply capture the interest of hiring managers.

 If you are someone who has mastered doing customer services, coaching, team seminars, or have served on live committees, make sure to include these items into your application.
 Employers want people who can play well with others.